saument1986/cybersecurity-intelligence/daily-reports/darkreading_wisdom_20250726.md

+This is a sample RSS feed for Dark Reading, providing the latest news and articles related to cybersecurity.

-Here is an overview of the latest cybersecurity news:
+Here are some of the recent items:

-1. A group of elite 'Matanbuchus 3.0' loader has introduced advanced features to its ransomware attacks, making them more targeted and effective.

-2. ISC2 has found that organizations are increasingly integrating AI into their workflows and cybersecurity practices.

-3. The upgraded cybercrime tool is designed for easy and effective ransomware attacks, with features like EDR-spotting and DNS- based C2 communication.

-4. Women who have "hacked the status quo" in the male-dominated field of cybersecurity will share their experiences to inspire other women to pursue successful careers in the industry.
+- A group of female cybersecurity pioneers will share their experiences to inspire more women to pursue successful careers in the field.

-5. Cognida.ai has launched Codien, an AI agent that modernizes legacy test automation and accelerates the creation of tests.
+- Cognida.ai has launched Codien, an AI agent designed to modernize legacy test automation and accelerate test creation.
+- ISC2 research finds that organizations are increasingly leveraging AI for various security applications.
+- An upgraded Matanbuchus loader is being used by cybercriminals to make targeted ransomware attacks easier and more effective.
+- Women who've 'hacked the status quo' in cybersecurity will share their insights to help other women empower themselves in this field.
+- Cognida.ai has introduced Codien, an AI-powered test automation tool aimed at modernizing legacy testing frameworks.

+This RSS feed provides a convenient way for readers to keep up with the latest news and trends in the world of cybersecurity.